Geoogolla/enterprise-docs/docs/developer-guide/how-to/export-report-from-bold-reports-server.md

    `Server Path` - Specifies the relative URL of the report.

-   `Export Type` - Export Type(PDF, Excel, Html, PPT, Word, CSV and XML).
+   `Export Type` - Export Type(PDF, Excel, Html, PPT, CSV, XML and Word).

 >Access token must be passed in authorization header.
 To get access token, use the <a href="../../../rest-api-reference/v1.0/#operation/Authentication" target="_blank">Authentication API</a>